bhoot-biswas/easy-digital-downloads-gateway-stripe/README.md

 ### Where can I report bugs or contribute to the project? ###

-Bugs should be reported in the [Stripe Gateway for Easy Digital Downloads GitHub repository](https://github.com/bhoot-biswas/edd-gateway-stripe).
+Bugs should be reported in the [Payment Gateway Stripe for Easy Digital Downloads GitHub repository](https://github.com/bhoot-biswas/edd-gateway-stripe).

 ### This is awesome!
 Can I contribute? ###